Sniffy2019/Deep-State-weekender/README.md

 I would quite like to try before I buy so its an accumulation of event selling as well as ticket purchasing.
 There is also a map to show the address of the event.
 There are interactive social pages showing the different festivals and interaction on the media sites.
-I have added a music sample selector as the User may wish to sample music from their favourite artists.
+I have added a music sample selector as the user may wish to sample music from their favourite artists.

 <a name="Des"></a>
 ## Design